Table of Contents

 DeWitt and his team had access to a contract visual designer to clean up their work, but unfortunately, they did not have anyone with formal user interface training.
 Luckily, DeWitt knew a little about best practices in this domain.
 What he wanted the team to do was to find applicable patterns and comparables so they did not re-invent the wheel.
 Following this activity, they planned to start wireframing and prototyping alternatives.
 After that, they would begin user testing with the prototypes.

-As he thought about these activities, DeWitt wondered how his team should break down the functional space in their current user stories.
+As he thought about these activities, DeWitt wondered how his team should categorize the different types of tasks in current user stories in general user interface patterns (text-based search, saving a list, etc.).
 What do you think?

-What types of interfaces might a user be expecting to accomplish a task, like, say, searching for a part?
+What types of interface elements might a user be expecting to accomplish a task, like, say, searching for a part?

-What user interface patterns (from whatever application) might be applicable to that functional space?
+What existing user interface pattern examples (from whatever site/application) might be applicable to that functional space?